MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Windows-PowerShell-Drives.md

 ```

 > [!NOTE]
-> In general, paths are not case-sensitive.
+> In general, paths aren't case-sensitive.

-You refer to the new Windows PowerShell drive as you do all Windows PowerShell drives -- by its name
-followed by a colon (`:`).
+A PowerShell drive is accessed using its name followed by a colon (`:`).

-A Windows PowerShell drive can make many tasks much simpler.
-For example, some of the most important
+A PowerShell drive can make many tasks much simpler.
+For example, some of the most important keys in
-keys in the Windows registry have extremely long paths, making them cumbersome to access and
+the Windows registry have extremely long paths, making them cumbersome to access and difficult to
-difficult to remember.
+remember.
 Critical configuration information resides under
 `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion`.
 To view and change items in the
-CurrentVersion registry key, you can create a Windows PowerShell drive that is rooted in that key by
+CurrentVersion registry key, you can create a PowerShell drive that's rooted in that key by typing:
-typing:

 ```powershell
 New-PSDrive -Name cvkey -PSProvider Registry -Root HKLM\Software\Microsoft\Windows\CurrentVersion